© Skypixel | Dreamstime.com

 Managing the Pain

 Notify your doctor if you think you have a kidney stone.
-He or she may recommend some of the measures above, and may ask you to capture a stone if it passes so it can be analyzed.
-If you’ve already tried at-home measures and the pain is still severe, it’s time to see your doctor or go an emergency room.
+If you have severe pain and other signs and symptoms of a stone, get help right away.
+Your healthcare provider may recommend some of the measures above, and may ask you to capture a stone if it passes so it can be analyzed.

 Blood tests can show calcium levels, glandular problems, and kidney dysfunction.
 A CT scan can identify a kidney stone, and ultrasound scans detect swelling of the kidney and/or the ureter—an indication that the stone is blocking the flow of urine.